powsybl/powsybl-tutorials/docs/index.md

 ## Simulation
 - [Create the Java code to run power flows](loadflow.md): Learn how to create the Java code to setup and run power flows
 - [Create the Java code to run sensitivity analyses](sensitivity-analysis.md): Learn how to create the Java code to setup and run sensitivity analyses
+- [Security analyses](security-analysis.md): Learn how to use security analyses

 ## Topology
 - [Manage bus/breaker and node/breaker topology](topology.md): Learn how to manipulate topological views of the network